fbpx

 You’re about to learn how to catch coryphaena hippurus using traditional, trolling, and spearfishing tactics.

 Note: The golden dorado (river tiger) is not the same fish as a dorado!
-It’s actually a freshwater fish that is becoming a popular fresh fish for anglers to catch on the coast of Central America, Africa, and the Pacific.
+It’s a freshwater fish that is becoming a popular fresh fish for anglers to catch on the coast of Central America, Africa, and the Pacific.

 Dorado Facts